Service type templates

 When you create services based on this template, you can choose from a shorter list of selected categories.

 Subcategories are not available automatically

-If you intend for an administrator to be able to attach subcategories to the catalog profile, you need to expand the subcategory list when you create a template.
+If you want an administrator to be able to attach subcategories to the catalog profile, expand the subcategory list when you create a template.
 By expanding the top-level category, you enable the subcategories, unless you clear the check boxes.

 |If you enable||The administrator can attach the following categories to services|

 Only top-level categories enabled

 Where to go from here